 External Entry to Mill Hill School Fourth Form

-External entry for 13+ (Fourth Form) is via an assessment in Year 6 (“Year 6 Track”).
-Please see paragraph 7 on the previous page for further details (Admission to Belmont, Mill Hill Preparatory School – Entry to Year 7).
-In 2023, Belmont, Mill Hill Preparatory School and Mill Hill School aligned their 11+ and “Year 6 Track” assessment processes.
-Candidates sitting the Year 6 track, will sit the same process, which is outlined in the 11+.
+External entry for 13+ (is via an assessment in Year 6 for deferred entry to Year 9.
+Please see paragraph 7 on the previous page for further details (Admission to Belmont, Mill Hill Preparatory School – Entry to Year 7via the same assessment as 11+ entry.
 Those who receive the offer of a place are expected to maintain a satisfactory level of performance through to the end of Year 8 at their current School.

-A small number of “chance” vacancies may become available for Fourth Form (Year 9) entry for Pupils in Year 8 at other Schools, and for direct entry into the Remove (Year 10).
+Places are also available to join Year 9 via 13+ assessment in Year 8 and direct entry into the Remove (Year 10), subject to space available.
 Assessment for these is via academic tests, interview and confidential School Reference.